Feb 27, 2019

 Uber considers their drivers as independent contractors since these motorists operate their own vehicles and independently provide rides to customers.
 This means Uber doesn’t have to offer them benefits, overtime pay, and even workers’ compensation insurance.

 In Georgia, you may still attempt to file for workers’ compensation benefits in Georgia.
 However, the State Board of Workers’ Compensation has yet to address the issue.

 In August 2018, Uber launched a new insurance program available for its drivers, while affirming that this is not considered workers’ compensation.
 Offered through Aon P.L.C. and OneBeacon Insurance Group, the program has coverage like workers’ comp benefits and covers drivers while they are logged onto the app, driving to pick up customers, and transporting them.

 If an Uber driver sustains an injury while using the app, he/she would receive up to $1 million for medical expenses and up to $500 each week in accidental disability benefits under the insurance program.
 In the event of a death, families could receive up to $50,000 in death benefits and $150,000 in survivor benefits.

 The price of the insurance coverage is 3.5 centers per mile.
 However, since Uber has raised its rates by five cents per mile—while the drivers keep 75 percent—the cost of the insurance could be covered by the additional income.

-If you have suffered an injury while working in Georgia, contact our Atlanta workers’ compensation lawyers at The Law Offices of Nathaniel F. Hansford, LLC today.
+If you have suffered an injury while working in Georgia, contact our Atlanta workers’ compensation lawyers at Hansford McDaniel – Workers’ Compensation Attorneys today.